Genymobile/gnirehtet/README.md

 ## Run manually

-The `gnirehtet` script just exposes an interface for calling simple commands.
-You can call them manually.
+The `gnirehtet` program exposes a simple command-line interface that executes lower-level commands.
+You can call them manually instead.

-_Note: On Windows, replace `adb` by `adb.exe`._

 To start the relay server:

-    java -jar relay.jar
+    java -jar gnirehtet.jar relay

 To install the apk: